14 of the best dog-friendly beaches in the UK

 The South East

-has long been known as one of the best beaches in the country and routinely holds Blue Flag status.
-It boasts beautiful golden sand, clear blue water, and superb views over the South Downs, making it one of the most beautiful dog-friendly beaches in England.
+West Wittering has long been known as one of the best beaches in the country and routinely holds Blue Flag status.
+It boasts beautiful golden sand, clear blue water, and superb views over the South Downs, making it one of the most beautiful dog friendly beaches in England.

 Unusually for a Blue Flag beach, dogs are welcome all year on most of the beach.
 But do be aware that there are some restrictions for four-legged visitors in the summer.

-The entire beach becomes dog-friendly outside the summer high season.
-So from September to April, you and the dog can go anywhere on the beach without any restrictions at all.
+Outside the summer high season it becomes a completely dog friendly beach.
+So from September to April, you and the dog can go anywhere without any restrictions at all.

 Location: PO20 8AJ